tkonopka/mlensemble/README.md

 ## Synopsis

-Package `mlensemble` provides a framework for managing ensembles of machine learning models.
-Importantly, the framework does not train or evaluate individual models.
+Package `mlensemble` provides a framework for managing ensembles of machine learning models in R. Importantly, the framework does not train or evaluate individual models.
 It only provides an interface for putting existing models together into ensembles.

 The framework is agnostic to the implementation details of individual